Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

-To solve \eqref{weak} we use a Ritz-Galerkin approximation to the eigenvalue problem.
-In order to do this we will construct a family of finite dimensional subspaces of functions $S^N$ of $L^2(M)$ satisfying the boundary conditions \eqref{asorey3}.
-Such finite dimensional subspaces will be constructed using finite elements.
-The finite element model $(K,\mathcal{P}, \mathcal{N})$ that we use is given by $K = [0,1]$ the unit interval, $\mathcal{P}$ the space of linear polynomials on $K$ and $\mathcal{N}$ the vertex set $\{ 0, 1\}$.
+To solve \eqref{weak} we construct a family of finite-dimensional subspaces of functions $S^N$ of $L^2(M)$ satisfying the boundary conditions \eqref{asorey}.
+Such finite-dimensional subspaces will be constructed using finite elements.
+The finite element model $(K,\mathcal{P}, \mathcal{N})$ that we use is given by $K = [0,1]$ the unit interval, $\mathcal{P}$ the space of linear polynomials on $K$, and $\mathcal{N}$ the vertex set $\{ 0, 1\}$.